NeifyT/ai-case-study/README.md

 [^6]: ECRI catalog page 30: https://www.ecri.cc/catalog/Media.pdf

 The KRS program was developed through research, proven effective with studies, and even validated by the U.S. Department of Education as effective for students in grades one through six.
-Yet, most off-the-shelf software marketed toward children does not have such credentials.
+Yet, most off-the-shelf programs marketed toward children don’t have such credentials.
 Most are not effective.
 However, with AI rapidly changing every aspect of life, the field of education is being significantly impacted, for good or ill.
 Let us look at one early reading program, the “Read with Ello” project.

 ## Origin and Overview of Ello